AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Sectioning.md

 | - | "Winterthur" | "Secondary" | "0" | "Power Out" |WINT.Meter.Secondary.Inverter.0.PwrOut/Value |

 #### Example: Data records that reflect real-world assets
 Instead of sectioning by data item id, let us section by metadata.
-We will:
+This example uses:

-- Use the `Field`s for Site, Meter, and Inverter metadata as the data view's `.Sectioners`
+- the `Field`s for Site, Meter, and Inverter metadata as the data view's `.Sectioners`
-- Include a `FieldSet` of `.SourceType` `FieldSetSourceType.SectionValue`, with a `Field` to show each sectioner's value
+- a `FieldSet` of `.SourceType` `FieldSetSourceType.SectionValue`, with a `Field` to show each sectioner's value
-- Use the `Field` for Measurement metadata as the data item `FieldSet`'s `.Distinguisher`
+- the `Field` for Measurement metadata as the data item `FieldSet`'s `.Distinguisher`

 ```json
 {